 Normally arthritis is a condition seen mainly in older dogs; however, the problem can develop from an early age, especially if there have been issues with bone and joint development.
 Depending on the source of the problem, arthritis may affect one or a variety of your dog’s joints.

 Ageing is certainly a contributing factor to the development of osteoarthritis / degenerative joint disease, but there are other factors to consider too, such as old injuries and metabolic disorders.
-It’s important to note, that as dog’s age the cartilage in their joints begins to thin.
+It is important to note, that as dog’s age the cartilage in their joints begins to thin/reduce (as with us).
 The cartilage is designed to cushion and protect the bones in the joint, so if it thins too much, then the bones can eventually rub against each other.
 The friction causes the bone to break down, resulting in pain and loss of mobility.

 Dog arthritis treatment